Past Perfect Spanish Tense: Rules, Conjugations & Examples

 We hadn’t come because we were sick.

-Take Note: The only irregular verbs in the Spanish past perfect tense are the verbs with an irregular past participle form.
-Decir (dicho), hacer (hecho), morir (muerto), and romper (roto) are examples of irregular past participles in Spanish
+Take Note: Like any other perfect tense, the only irregular verbs in the past perfect tense are the verbs with an irregular past participle form.
+Decir (dicho), hacer (hecho), morir (muerto), and romper (roto) are examples of irregular past participles in Spanish.

 Spanish past perfect for reflexive verbs